October 02, 2018 Mark Bornstein

 In the whirlwind of flights, happy hours and card-swapping, all those valuable in-person conversations can feel like they happened ages ago once you get back to the office.

-Here are four reasons why the industry’s best are integrating the digital world with their in-person event strategies:
+Here are four reasons why the industry’s best are integrating digital events with their seminar and conference strategies:

 Create a better content experience for attendees